 But if you just don’t want to pay any, and think I’ll have a trick or two to magic away the liability?
 Sorry, but no!
 I’ll help you minimise it and calculate it accurately – but I won’t hide or mis-state it.

 MY PUBLISHER/DISTRIBUTOR IS DEDUCTING OVERSEAS TAX FROM MY ROYALTIES

-You need an ITIN – overseas tax number – if you receive income from US publishers.
+You need to establish your UK status with your publisher, usually through completing a W8-BEN form, see here.
 Without it, they’re entitled to deduct tax from your royalties before sending them to you.

 Nowadays most booksellers/publishers will accept your NI number.
 I can help you complete the W8-BEN form that covers this situation.